Security Suites

 security.

-passwords.
 Use passwords which are difficult for someone to figure out.
+People frequently use

-People frequently use the names of children, pets, anniversary dates, or birthdays.
-Because there seems to be a
+the names of children, pets, anniversary dates, or birthdays.
+Because there seems to be a password needed for

 In most cases, Windows desktop and screen-saver passwords provides adequate